 Worms and Coffee Grounds

-Composted coffee grounds attract worms since worms love them.
+Composted coffee grounds attract worms since thet love them.
 By adding it to your compost, it is like giving food to the worms and will therefore improve any compost pile

 - 1/4 Cup Ground Coffee